Saskatoon city council spares Remai Modern, cuts snow proposals in budget talks - Saskatoon | Globalnews.ca

 The Remain Modern art gallery was the subject of a lengthy discussion, but ultimately received the recommended $400,000 budgetary increase to $5.5 million in civic subsidy.

-More than 34,000 patrons have visited the Remai Modern in its first month, according to art gallery officials.
+More than 34,000 people have visited the Remai Modern in its first month, according to art gallery officials.

 However, they acknowledged a revenue target of $5.3 million is “ambitious” and an “area of vulnerability.”